syhol/deno-stdlib-review/site/posts/chapter-1-http-and-cli.md

     surname: z.string().nullable().default(null),
     friend: z.array(z.string()).default([]),
   }),
+  alias: {
+    s: "shout"
+  }
 });

+GreetArgs.parse(Deno.args);
 ```

-Everything in there is valid zod code.
-It does lack a few features like aliases
-and short flags but that could be included in a specialized API.
-Personally I
+Most of that is valid zod code except the top level command function and alias
-find this much easier to understand what the valid inputs are and what I can
+key.
+Personally I find this much easier to understand what the valid inputs and
-expect to receive after the args are parsed.
+outputs are.
+And there's nothing special about zod here, there are dozens of
+great input parsers with similar APIs.

 Now onwards to create a CLI command router.